marano/blog/_posts/2014-12-05-ruby-gc-tuning-parameters.markdown

 Think about.
 This Einstein's quote fits perfectly here.

 In order to accomplish this hard work surround yourself with great tools.
 I'm sharing my list below.
-Using different thing?
+Using a different thing?
 Please don't hesitate and send your comment at the end of this post.

 - Ruby `GC::stat` - Return a hash with interesting information about the garbage collector.